-Global Mode gives you access to the global parameters of the Forte SE.
-It allows you to edit the master settings of the unit.
+Global Mode gives you access to the global settings of the Forte SE, allowing you to adjust overall performance and navigation settings.
+Global Mode also gives you access to the Storage Page (for object management and sample loading), Song Mode, Audio Input FX and other tools.
 It also allows you to restore factory defaults on the unit by performing a Reset.

-CAUTION: Performing a Reset will erase ALL User Programs, User Multis and reset Global settings to a factory state.
+CAUTION: Performing a Reset will erase ALL User objects (Programs, Multis, etc) and reset Global settings to a factory state.